-Have you ever been warned that you should cut bread out of your diet because it is full of carbohydrates, makes you gain weight, and is bad for your health?
+Have you ever been warned that you should cut bread out of your diet because it’s full of carbohydrates, makes you gain weight, and is bad for your health?
 If you’re a bread lover, sourdough bread may be a great option.

 All bread is different.
-What grains are used, how the grains are processed, and the way the dough is prepared and baked can all affect the composition of bread products, and in turn, how they are metabolized in our bodies.
+What grains are used, how the grains are processed, and the way the dough is prepared and baked all can affect the composition of bread products, and in turn, how they are metabolized in our bodies.
 This can affect how fast the bread moves through our digestive system once we eat it, and the way our body breaks down and absorbs the starches.

 With sourdough, the grain, oftentimes wheat, is fermented with lactic acid bacteria and wild yeasts.
 In this process, the grain is metabolized by the bacteria and lactic acid is produced.
 Sourdough has reduced simple sugar content and high levels of lactic acid, which makes it unique from other types of bread.

-A recent study looked into the difference between ingesting white bread, whole wheat bread, white sourdough bread, or whole grain wheat barley bread.
+A 2009 study looked into the difference between ingesting white bread, whole wheat bread, white sourdough bread, or whole grain wheat barley bread.
 Eating sourdough bread led to the lowest blood sugar and insulin levels.
 Furthermore, the beneficial effect of lowered glucose lasted beyond into the next meal, too.[1,5]

 Another study in prediabetic patients found that sourdough bread elicited significantly lower glucose and insulin levels than regular bread.
-The researchers concluded that a diet including sourdough bread might delay the evolution of insulin resistance into diabetes itself.
+The researchers concluded that a diet including a low gi bread such as sourdough bread might delay the evolution of insulin resistance into diabetes itself.

-If you are going to eat bread, it seems that sourdough bread is the best way to go.
+So if you’re continuing to include bread in your diet, it seems that sourdough bread is the best way to go.
 Try buying a whole grain sourdough bread or make your own at home.
 (Watch a video with instructions by clicking here.)

 Do you enjoy eating sourdough bread?
 What are your favorite recipes?
 Share your tips in the comments section below.